Soma-dev0808/weather-app/README.md

 ## Why I created this app

 This app is to show my skill of developing. <br>
-I've been developing frontend and backend(in here, I express nodejs as backend) so far in several projects. <br>
-Since that, I coded frontend and backend for this app. <br>
+I've been developing a web application and mobile application uging some languages such as React.js and NativeScript.
+Threfore I wanted to show my skill with this application. <br>
+This application was developed using React.js and Node.js which helps to show my developing skill for frontend and backend.
+In the node.js side, I created some entrypoints to handle some functions such as connecting with LINENotify. <br>
+I also have some experience with using could platform, so I integrated firebase for authentication and AWS for managing production server.

 ## What technology I used